SandorJokai/docker/README.md

 There are another docker-based tool called docker-swarm.
 Docker-swarm is an orchestration tool where we can able to work with containers in a bit more sophisticated way.
 There are nodes and workers works together and the node manages all the background operations.

-I am not using docker-swarm.
+I don't use docker-swarm.
 I use [Kubernetes](https://github.com/SandorJokai/Kubernetes) instead.

 ![npm package](https://img.shields.io/badge/docker-19.03.8-blue.svg)